mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 | `EEVDF` - Earlier Eligible Virtual Deadline First         | Earliest eligible deadline.                                                                                                                                    |
 | `MLFQ` - Multi Level Feedback Queues                      | Optimize reponse time by allowing tasks to consume their entire time slice, improving fairness by boosting lower-priority task occasionally                    |
 | `MQ-Deadline`                                             | Prioritizes read operations over write operations considering their deadline.
 It ensures that write operations are handled efficiently without causing delays. |
+- **General-Purpose OSs** (GPOS):
+	- Balance **throughput**, **fairness**.
+	- Operates on best-effort basis, so there are no guarantees about fair resource allocation.
+	- High priority tasks usually get preference over low priority ones.
+	- Designed to handle **diverse workloads** efficiently.
+	- Sometimes deadlines might be missed.
+- **Real-Time OSs** (RTOS):
+	- Weights more **deadlines** and **priority**.
+	- When a higher priority thread becomes available it is immediately given control.
+	- Rate Monotonic scheduling given higher priority to tasks with shorter periods, while Earliest Deadline First prioritizes tasks with the nearest deadline.

 A **system call** is a way to ask for a privileged service: applications invoke kernel to do privileged operations (e.g., I/O operations).
 In Linux, each system call has a `syscall_number` (unique identifier) and `syscall_function()` (actual function that get executed).

 Other patterns are commonly used in OSs:
-- **Chain of responsibility**: pass request along chain of handlers, each handler decides either to process the request or pass it to the next one.
+- **Chain of responsibility**: pass request along chain of handlers, each handler decides either to process the request or pass it to the next one (e.g. `handle_mm_fault()`).
-- **Command pattern**: turn a request into a standalone object that contains all information (e.g., I/O block request).
+- **Command pattern**: turn a request into a standalone object that contains all information (e.g., I/O block request, `bio` structure).
 ## Architectures of OSs

 The design of operating systems can encompass various architectural approaches, each with its unique characteristics: